 In her free time between her clinic duties, pet fostering, and her rescue efforts, Sarah enjoys visiting the beach, and spending quality time with her family, friends, and pets.
 She has a grown daughter (who loves animals just as much as her mother) and lives with her husband, Bob, and a menagerie of animal companions.

-The canine portion of the family includes Flounder, a Pekingese/Chihuahua mix, Nugget the tough little French Bulldog, and a French Bulldog named Dobby.
-Sarah also has a three-legged cat, Tres; Dragone the red bearded dragon; a friendly and talkative white-belled Caique parrot named Birb; and a Double Yellow Headed Amazon parrot named Gertrude who is more than 45 years old.
+The canine portion of the family includes a little pack of french bulldogs named Nugget, Dobby, Jess, Winston and Nova.
+Sarah also has a three-legged cat, Tres; Dragone the red bearded dragon; and a talkative Double Yellow Headed Amazon parrot named Gertrude who is more than 45 years old.

 Lead Veterinary Technician